 Note: Although this article is primarily for the W17 trimaran, the layout and procedure suggested will apply equally to the W22 and other similar boats.

 Just because a W17 is very stable, it does not mean that you’ll never need to reef.
 In fact, reefing will often pay dividends in overall performance and can certainly add an important safety factor in strong or gusty conditions.
 Particularly when selecting the larger race rig, you will definitely need to reef more often, so getting your boat properly rigged to make this an easy task is a priority.
-As soon as the bow of a W17 ama starts to often get pressed within about 40mm of the water surface, I know the time has come and on some trimarans, you might need to consider reefing even earlier.
+As soon as the bow of a W17 ama starts to often get pressed within about 50mm of the water surface, I know the time has come and on some trimarans, you might need to consider reefing even earlier.
 One secret of multihull safety is to learn 'when can you reduce sail without losing any significant speed' and to then make that change in good time.
 If you are on any longish leg, make that change early rather than late, as it will be easier and safer to do so.
 The use of the storm mainsail (see link below), will clearly demonstrate to you that once a mainsail is starting to lift for you to feel comfortable, you can cut down sail area without a great speed loss.
 Going to the Stormsail is a large reduction of area, yet its surprisingly efficient still.

 One very important thing to ALWAYS remember is this: It’s FAR easier to shake OUT a reef in easing weather, than it is to take IN a reef in conditions that are getting worse by the minute.